 I’m preparing to release the Hollystone Mysteries as a trilogy within the next year, so I’m setting up my own formatting guide using Word styles so they’re all consistent.
 The last few weeks, I’ve been re-editing book two.
 I decided to change the book size from 6″ x 9″ to 5.5″ x 8.5″ because I thought it might look and feel better.
 After editing and formatting, it grew from 276 pages to 310 pages and that meant the trim size would be off for my existing cover.
 My cover designer, Kat McCarthy at Aeternum Designs, graciously resized the cover for me.
 Thanks Kat.
 It took a lot of finagling to get the most white space as possible without going over those 310 pages.
 Last night I was still playing with this—even changing words here and there to make it fit.
 As I said…OCD.

 When I thought I had it perfect, I drove down to Staples with my Word file on a flash drive because they said they could convert it to the size I needed in a couple of minutes.
 However, once it was up on their screen, my fancy font that matches my cover (Celtic Garamond Pro) didn’t show up.
 I’d used it for the title page, drop caps, and headings, so I was ready to scream!
 “Bring us a PDF and we can re-size it for you no problem,” she said.
 So I drove home and hunkered down at the desk again.
 While I was giving it one more appraisal, I noticed that on page 6 the scene break icon and the page number were not centred correctly.
-(This is where the OCD kicks in).
+NO!!
 I discovered that the footer style was set to “normal” which meant it had a .25 indent and that was throwing off the centring.
 I fixed that and played with the white space some more.
 Then I put it up on the big screen.

 Suddenly, I noticed that the first four pages (section 1) were actually appearing in book-size; whereas the rest of the book was still showing with the text in book-size but on 8.5″ x 11″ paper.
 This is the problem people are screaming about on the threads.
 So I went back in and tried one last time.
 Hallelujah!
 This, in three steps, is what I discovered over the last three days.